Ballet is a wonderful introduction to the world of beauty and make-believe, and we love it when children attend The

 Every child is different, and whether they’re old enough to enjoy a performance depends on a range of factors, including how long they’re able to sit happily and quietly, the time of the show, and – most importantly – the type of ballet.

 The best ballets for kids tend to be those based on fairy tales, such as The Sleeping Beauty, Cinderella, Coppélia and The Nutcracker, which can be enjoyed by children as young as three or four.
 For other ballets, we’d generally recommend children are at least six years old, but again, it depends on the production and the child.

 Information on individual ballets – including descriptions, the duration, and any notes about adult themes – is available here.

-You can also call our Customer Services Team on 1300 369 741 with any questions.
+You can also call our customer experience team on 1300 369 741 with any questions.

 Preparing for the ballet